-The VPROM features an import function for compatible EPROM Binary Images (.bin files)
+The VLINN features an import function for compatible EPROM Binary Images (.bin files)

 - FIRST you need to take care if you have a correct .bin file, for that you can use the Promenade Software available at electrongate.com - Some binaries you can find on the net are in separated parts, long samples, like Cymbals for example, needed several EPROMS to be stored to.
 So if they not come as one assembled file you need to make one binary image out of the many, it is very easy to do with the Promenade software.
-The same apply for multiple short samples stored (usually 2) on one EPROM, You have to separate them into 2 .bin files.
+The same thing applies for multiple short samples (usually 2) stored on one EPROM, You have to separate them into 2 .bin files.